krish7919/bio/README.md

 * Mentoring: Mentored interns at Cisco Systems, and led a team of 3 Software Engineers at Ionos Networks on 2 different projects.
 * Scholarship: Awarded the Sir Ratan Tata Scholarship under the Studies in India Programme, 2010 – 2011.
 * Academic Excellence: Ranked 12th in the University of Mumbai & 20th in the state of Maharashtra at the MAH-MCA-CET 2009 examination with a score of 98.92 percentile.
-* Recognition: 3 ‘Cisco Achievement Program’ Awards for outstanding work within a span of 12 months.
+* Recognition: 3 ‘<u>Cisco Achievement Program<u>’ Awards for outstanding work within a span of 12 months.